krcb197/PeakRDL-python/docs/generated_package.rst

    :language: systemrdl

-In the to configure gpio_0 and gpio_1 whilst leaving the other two unaffected it can be done in two methods both demonstrated in the following code example:
+In the to configure gpio_0 and gpio_1 whilst leaving the other two unaffected it can be done in two
+methods:

+* using the ``write_fields`` method of the register
+* using the register context manager

+Both demonstrated in the following code example:

+.. literalinclude :: ../example/optimised_access/optimised_access.py
+   :language: python

 Walking the Structure
 ---------------------